krahets/hello-algo/docs-en/chapter_stack_and_queue/stack.md

 ## Implementing a Stack

-To understand the mechanics of a stack more deeply, let's try implementing a stack class ourselves.
+To gain a deeper understanding of how a stack operates, let's try implementing a stack class ourselves.

 A stack follows the principle of Last-In-First-Out, which means we can only add or remove elements at the top of the stack.
 However, both arrays and linked lists allow adding and removing elements at any position, **therefore a stack can be seen as a restricted array or linked list**.
-In other words, we can "mask" some unrelated operations of arrays or linked lists to make their logic conform to the characteristics of a stack.
+In other words, we can "abstract" some unrelated operations of arrays or linked lists to make their logic conform to the characteristics of a stack.

 ### Implementation Based on Linked List